Joroze/C-Fun/README.md

 # Procedural/OOP Fun
-This repository is used to archive some procedural/object-oriented programming related programs that I have created in the past.
+This repository is used to archive various programming assignments that I have created in the past.